What is Bootstrap? Impact of Bootstrap on Web Development

 Open-Source

-Bootstrap is an open-source framework, which means you can easily overwrite with the help of CSS and SaaS modification and use it without buying a license.
+Bootstrap is an open-source framework, which means you can easily overwrite it with CSS and SaaS modification and use it without buying a license.

 Responsive and Strong Grid System

-Bootstrap’s grid system provides a solid foundation to build your site.
-Hence, it is one of the main aspects of the framework.
-Furthermore, a responsive grid system is efficient in adjusting to various devices and sizes.
-It also uses different CSS classes and helps to customize your site’s layout further.
+Furthermore, a responsive grid system efficiently adjusts various devices and sizes.
+It also uses different CSS classes and helps to customize your site’s layout.

 Customizable